 - A. Replace and provide complete sets of New Door Hardware; for all New doors; wood, metal insulated and aluminum.
-Refer to door schedule for Base and Alternate Bid doors. - B. Reference Drawings, Door Schedules and notes on Sheets A2.15.
+Refer to door schedule for Base and Alternate Bid doors. - B. Reference Drawings, Door Schedules and Notes.

 A. ANSI A117.1 - Specifications for Making Buildings and Facilities Accessible to and Usable by Physically Handicapped People.